A front view of an original cap badge of the 2nd King Edward's Horse regiment.

 1. Stamped other ranks version.

-The type considered to be correct.
+The type considered to be correct and genuine.
 Key point to note is the lack of the laurel leaf above the ‘C’ of the CANADA banner.

 2. die cast other ranks example.